-Accessories Description Commubox FXA195 HART For intrinsically safe HART communication with FieldCare via the USB interface.
-For details, see Technical Information TI404F.
-WirelessHART adapter SWA70 Is used for the wireless connection of field devices.
-The WirelessHART adapter can be easily integrated into field devices and existing infrastructures, offers data protection and transmission safety and can be operated in parallel with other wireless networks.
-For details, see Technical Information TI00026S.
-Field Xpert SMT70 Universal, high-performance tablet PC for device configuration The tablet PC enables mobile plant asset management in hazardous and non- hazardous areas.
+Accessories Description Commubox FXA195 HART For intrinsically safe HART® communication with FieldCare via the USB interface.
+For details, see Technical Information TI404F/00 Commubox FXA291 Connects Endress+Hauser field devices with a CDI interface (= Endress+Hauser Common Data Interface) and the USB port of a computer or laptop.
+For details, see Technical Information TI405C/07 WirelessHART adapter Is used for the wireless connection of field devices.
+The WirelessHART® adapter can be easily integrated into field devices and existing infrastructures, offers data protection and transmission safety and can be operated in parallel with other wireless networks.
+For details, see Operating Instructions BA061S/04 Field Xpert SMT70 Universal, high-performance tablet PC for device configuration The tablet PC enables mobile plant asset management in hazardous and non- hazardous areas.
 It is suitable for commissioning and maintenance staff to manage field instruments with a digital communication interface and to record progress.
 This tablet PC is designed as a comprehensive, all-in-one solution.
 With a pre- installed driver library, it is an easy-to-use, touch-sensitive tool which can be used to manage field instruments throughout their entire life cycle.
 For details, see Technical Information TIO1342S/04